sa-mw-dach/podium/podium-operator/README.md

 ![](../docs/images/podium-operator_4.PNG)

 ### Create a new podium instance
 Select create new instance.
-At a minimum you will need to change application_domain (wildcard domain) and namespace (name of project).
+Ensure at least one node is labeled with the jvb node selector.
 The Podium Operator will deploy an instance of Podium in your project.
 After complete under routes click the dashboard (Moziak) to get started using Podium.
 ![](../docs/images/podium-operator_5.PNG)

 The Podium instance can be managed under the Podium tab.